Danube: Danube Delta

 The Danube Delta (Delta Dunării [ˈdelta ˈdunərij]; Дельта Дунаю) is the largest river delta in the European Union.
 The greater part of the Danube Delta lies in Romania (Tulcea county), while its northern part, on the left bank of the Chilia arm, is situated in Ukraine (Odesa Oblast).
 The approximate surface is 4152 km2, of which 3446 km2 are in Romania.
 If one includes the lagoons of Razim-Sinoe (1015 km2 of which 865 km2 water surface), which are located south of the delta proper, but are related to it geologically and ecologically (their combined territory is part of the World Heritage Site), the total area of the Danube Delta reaches 5165 km2.

 The Danube Delta is also the best-preserved river delta in Europe, a UNESCO World Heritage Site (since 1991) and a Ramsar Site.
 Its lakes and marshes support 45 freshwater fish species.
 Its wetlands support vast flocks of migratory birds of over 300 species, including the endangered pygmy cormorant (Phalacrocorax pygmaeus).
 These are threatened by rival canalization and drainage schemes such as the Bystroye Canal.

-2022 heat wave

-In 2022, there was a major heat wave in Europe.
-As a result, there was less water flowing in the rivers.
-As the water level decreased, a number of ship wrecks from World War II emerged in the Danube River.
-Many of the ships were from Nazi Germany's Black Sea Fleet and had been scuttled to stop them from falling into enemy hands.